florianhund/FoodForYou-Backend/README.md

 npm start
 ```

-The server port will be the port specified in .env file.
+The server will run at the port specified in .env file.

 ### Documentation